On $H$-Topological Intersection Graphs: FPT results via clique-treewidth graph classes

 \begin{lemma}[Bir\'{o}, Hujter, and Tuza~\cite{biro1992precoloring}] For every $G \in \graphs{H}$, $\tw(G) \leq (\tw(H)+1) \cdot \omega(G) -1$, i.e., $\graphs{H}$ is a subclass of $\calG_{f_H}$, where $f_H(\omega) = (\tw(H)+1) \cdot \omega -1$. \end{lemma}

-We now apply results from the existing literature to describe the computational complexity of $k$-coloring and $k$-clique problems on treewidth-bounded graph classes, and, in particular, the $\graphs{H}$ classes.
-We first show that the $k$-clique problem is \cFPT\ on any treewidth-bounded graph class.
+We leverage any clique-treewidth-property (e.g., as in Lemma~\ref{lem:bounded_tw}) together with some existing algorithms to to classify the $k$-coloring and $k$-clique problems as \cFPT\ on the $\calG_{f}$ classes (e.g., on $\graphs{H}$ classes as well).
+We first consider the $k$-clique problem.